KaurDiljot/Assignment-4-Iris-Classification/README.md

 ### Data Visualization in Power BI:
 1. Load the data from Azure SQL Database into Power BI.
-2. Create visualizations such as scatter plots, pair plots, and confusion matrix.
+2. - Scatter plots to visualize the relationships between features (petal length, petal width, sepal length, sepal width) and the target variable.
+- A pair plot to show the pairwise relationships between features.
+- A pie chart to show the distribution of the target classes.

 ### Results
 - The SVM model achieved high accuracy in classifying the iris species.
+- Hyperparameter Tuning with GridSearchCV showed minor misclassification between versicolor and virginica.
-- Visualizations in Power BI provided insights into the model's performance and the relationships between features.
+- Visualizations in Power BI provided insights into the relationships between features.

 ### Challenges
 - Configuring data ingestion in Azure Data Factory.